jaguart/kompl/doc/example-usage.md

 ">Show me! large-bc</button>
 ```

-Note that USER saved preferences take precedence over STYLE or OPTIONS settings.

-You can call  `$kompl.reset()` when your document has loaded to clear USER saved preferences.

 See [Using the OPTIONS argument](example-options.md) for more OPTIONS.

+### User Preferences

+If you give your users access to the widget controls, they can change the placement and size of the widget.

+These User preferences will take precedence over your STYLE or OPTIONS settings.

+You can call  `$kompl.reset()` when your document has loaded to clear User saved preferences.

 ## Multiple Compilations